dockwa/ux/README.md

 A lot of the concepts may seem simple.
 But many of them are easy traps to fall into.
 Most of them are concepts that may _look nice_ on screen but have usibility issues.
-An interface should always (most of the time) weigh usability over looks.
+An interface should almost always weigh usability over looks.

 ## Typography